-Like all successful swim for charity events they must be well planned, and carefully implemented in order to make the most of the event.
-With the proper fundraising software you can pull this off like the fundraising dynamo that you are.
+Like all successful swim-a-thon charity events, they must be well planned, and carefully implemented in order to make the most of the event.
+With the proper fundraising software, you can pull this off like the fundraising dynamo that you are.

-• Plan ahead.
+Plan ahead.
 The more organization you can bring to the event early, the better your results will be in the end.
-If possible, plan your event to coincide with another city-wide festival in order to maximize participation and attendance possibilities.
-Starting the planning six months in advance of charity swimming events gives members plenty of lead-time to contact local businesses for pledges, contributions and perhaps to obtain additional prizes.
+If possible, plan your fundraising event to coincide with another city-wide festival in order to maximize participation and attendance possibilities.
+Starting the planning six months in advance of charity swimming events gives members plenty of lead-time to contact local businesses for pledges, contributions, and prizes.
 Choosing your crowdfunding software at this early juncture is important, as most of your planning efforts are tracked online.
-This pre-event groundwork eliminates the frantic rush at the end to get everything done, and it can mean the difference between a rousing success and a dismal failure.
+This pre-event groundwork eliminates the frantic rush at the end to get everything done, and it can mean the difference between rousing success and a dismal failure.

-• Involvement is key to successful charity swimming events.
 This involvement comes from everyone connected with the event, so your job is to continually fuel the enthusiasm.
-The full participation of coaches, parents, grandparents, teachers, and others should be one of your primary goals since enthusiasm from the group will be contagious to each pledge fundraising swimmer and volunteer.
+The full participation of coaches, parents, grandparents, teachers and others should be one of your primary goals since enthusiasm from the group will be contagious to each P2P fundraising swimmer and volunteer.

 Spark some enthusiasm among your community’s senior citizens.
-This offers senior citizens an opportunity to participate in community activities and share their wise experience and expertise.
+This offers senior citizens an opportunity to participate in community activities and share their experiences and expertise.
 Swimming is a healthy activity at any age, and the wealth of fundraising knowledge that senior citizens possess can be shared with younger participants.

 Promote the event in the community, and create healthy competition.
 Charity swimming events are more newsworthy if you’ve created a clever tactic to feed the enthusiasm.
 Call upon local banks to create their own team and challenge rival banks to do the same.
 Better yet, bring in the local media.
-Invite the media – newspapers, radio and television stations – to participate.
-If they do, it will ensure coverage of your swim for charity event.
+Invite the media – newspapers, radio, and television stations – to participate.
+If they do, it will ensure coverage of your charity event.

 If the media isn’t participating, be sure to resubmit your press release three days before the swim date with an invitation to the journalist to be your guest on race day.
 This way they can see what the event is about, and perhaps opt to participate in future events, or be so inspired that they’ll publish an article about your event.

-Your non-profit fundraising software will likely offer many other ideas for ensuring the success of your swim for charity event.
+Your nonprofit crowdfunding software will likely offer many other ideas for ensuring the success of your swim for charity event.
 Remember that careful planning and inspiring great enthusiasm in your volunteers are the keys to making these events memorable and profitable.
 Proper planning eliminates snags before they occur, making the event and its outcome seem flawless.
 Supporters and donors will happily participate again in what they consider to be a “top-tier event.”
-A smooth-flowing event with few problems also makes it easier for volunteers to commit their time and energy for next year’s event.
+A smooth-flowing event with few problems also makes it easier for volunteers to commit their time and energy to next year’s event.

-All top-notch fundraisers know that the final key to the success of charity swimming events or any other successful event is the “post-mortem.”
-Shortly after the event, hold a follow-up evaluation meeting where volunteers can critique the event, identifying problems with an eye toward eliminating them in future events.
+All top-notch fundraisers know that the final key to the success of charity swimming events (or any other successful event) is the “post-mortem.”
+Shortly after the event, hold a follow-up evaluation meeting where volunteers can evaluate the success of and critique the event, identifying problems with an eye toward eliminating them in future events.
 Don’t wait until memories fade.
-Do it hot on the heels of your pledge fundraisingevent when memories of successes and failures are fresh.
+Do it hot on the heels of your P2P fundraising event when memories of successes and failures are fresh.
 This will make next year’s event even more spectacular and easier for everybody involved.